Weather in the Galapagos Islands in August

 During these months, you can expect higher costs for accommodation, trips and tours, along with bigger crowds.

 Still wondering when to visit?
-Read our guide to the best time to visit Ecuador.
+Read our guides to the best time to visit Galapagos and the best time to visit Ecuador.

 Galapagos iguana